omegand/File-Protector/README.md

     ```bash
     filep process -d exampleDirectory -p secretpass --de -s
     ```

-- Encrypt regular files and decrypt encrypted files in the "exampleDirectory" directory with the password "secretpass"
+- Encrypt regular files and decrypt encrypted files in the "exampleDirectory" directory with the password "secretpass":

     ```bash
     filep process -d exampleDirectory -p secretpass
     ```

 - Remove your password from the system.
 Be careful, TRYING TO DECRYPT FILES WITH A NEW PASSWORD WILL CORRUPT THEM...

     ```bash
-    filep process -d exampleDirectory -p secretpass
+    filep reset
     ```